imbforge/DistancePlotter/README.md

     |2  |5     |0        |2    |2        | ... |
     |2  |6     |0        |4    |3        | ... |

+#### multiple Data Input files ####

+- DistancePlotter also digests a folder structure of tab delimited files
+- the folder has to be compressed to a zip archive and can be uploaded via the file upload field
+- !
+Note: as fusion of all input files in the folder may involve a lot of data the process until the plotting area becomes available may take a bit !

 #### Naming Input file ####

 - a translation table can be used to name experiments according to your wishes instead of raw experiment IDs